Surrealism-All/SurrealismUI/README.md

 - V0.1.5
   - add `SMenu`
-  - enhance `SURTip` (the location of the tip can be changed now  and you can show it with hover ! )
+  - enhance `STip` (the location of the tip can be changed now  and you can show it with hover ! )

 - V0.1.4
-  - add `SURTip`
+  - add `STip`
   - add `SLoading`
   - add `SDialog`